OpenBMB/MiniCPM-V/README.md

 ### Local WebUI Demo <!-- omit in toc -->

-You can easily build your own local WebUI demo using the following commands, experience real-time streaming voice/video call.
+You can easily build your own local WebUI demo using the following commands.

 Please ensure that `transformers==4.44.2` is installed, as other versions may have compatibility issues.
-We are investigating this issue.

 If you are using an older version of PyTorch, you might encounter this issue `"weight_norm_fwd_first_dim_kernel" not implemented for 'BFloat16'`, Please add `self.minicpmo_model.tts.float()` during the model initialization.

+**For real-time voice/video call demo:**
 1. launch model server:
 ```shell
 pip install -r requirements_o2.6.txt